Moonlitoe/off-fog/README.md

-### off-fog
+### Off-Fog
-a pack that removes fog for Minecraft bedrock edition
+A Pack That Removes Fog Minecraft bedrock edition